JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 </tabs>

-The attaching sources is handed by DevKit plugin thus it's recommended to use always the latest available IDE release.
+The attaching sources is handed by the Plugin DevKit plugin thus it's recommended to use always the latest available IDE release.

-If the opened compiled class has no sources available locally, the DevKit plugin will detect the relevant source coordinates and provide an action to <control>Download IntelliJ Platform sources</control> or <control>Attach \$API_NAME\$ sources</control>.
+If the opened compiled class has no sources available locally, the Plugin DevKit plugin will detect the relevant source coordinates and provide an action to <control>Download IntelliJ Platform sources</control> or <control>Attach \$API_NAME\$ sources</control>.

 ## Configuration